PhiloSoftware/Philo.Search/README.md

 services.AddScoped<ISearchService, SearchService>();
 ```

-Inject the ISearchService as you would any other dependency.
+Inject the ISearchService as you would any other dependency to where you plan on using it.

 ### EntityFramework
 ```C#